SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 ## The Example

 In this tutorial we will use a simple HelloWorld workflow that takes a text file as input and creates another file as output.
 The same examples could be applied to any workflows and input data types.
-How to build your own workflows (**the central purpose of SeqWare**) is covered in the [Developer Tutorial](/docs/3-getting-started/developer-tutorial/).
+How to build your own workflows (**which is really the central purpose of SeqWare**) is covered in the [Developer Tutorial](/docs/3-getting-started/developer-tutorial/).
+How to install these workflows and present them to users is covered in the [Admin Tutorial](/docs/3-getting-started/admin-tutorial/).

 ## First Steps